abstractitptyltd/puppet-nrpe/README.md

 #### `plugin`

-where to find the plugin. main is the standard nagios plugin directory anything else will use the location defined in the hiera variable `monitoring::nagios_extra_plugins`
+where to find the plugin. main is the standard nagios plugin directory anything else will use the location defined in the variable `nrpe::params::nagios_extra_plugins` which defaults to `nrpe::params::nagios_plugins`

 #### `check_command`